devanshkhare1705/Personalized-Education-Platform/README.md

 I used three different approaches to find the best model: basic autoencoders, optimized autoencoders, and ensemble models.
 Optimizations included dropout, L2 regularization, momentum, and early stopping with patience, among others.

 # Project Results
 The best model in this project had a test accuracy of 68.7%.
-I believe this can be improved even further by:
+I believe this can be improved further by:

-1. Adding more inputs such as age, gender, financial background, and the questions themselves.
+1. Adding more inputs such as age, gender, financial background, and the questions in natural language form.
 2. Using bigger datasets.
 The current dataset is limited for each age because it spans students aged 8 through 17.
 More data for each age would facilitate comparability, yielding clearer insights.
 3. Employing deeper architectures, while ensuring sufficient data and inputs to prevent overfitting.